jupyter-book/jupyter-book/docs/basics/organize.md

-# Organize your book
+# Structure and organize your content

-These sections describe how to organize the structure of your book.
+These sections describe how to organize the structure of your book or article.

 ```{tableofcontents}
 ```